vuittont60/aligned_layer/README.md

 > [!CAUTION]
 > To be used in testnet only.

-Basic repo demoing a Stark/Snark verifier AVS middleware with full eigenlayer integration.
+Basic repo demoing a Stark/Snark verifier AVS middleware with full EigenLayer integration.

 ## The Project

-Aligned Layer works with Eigen Layer to leverage ethereum consensus mechanism for ZK proof verification.
+Aligned Layer works with EigenLayer to leverage ethereum consensus mechanism for ZK proof verification.
 Working outside the EVM, this allows for cheap verification of any proving system.
 This enables the usage of cutting edge algorithms, that may use new techniques to prove even faster.
 Even more, proving systems that reduces the proving overhead and adds verifier overhead, now become economically feasable to verify thanks to Aligned Layer.

 Full documentation and examples will be added soon